apache/tvm/docs/dev/codebase_walkthrough.rst

 At the root of the TVM repository, we have following subdirectories that together comprise a bulk of the codebase.

 - ``src`` - C++ code for operator compilation and deployment runtimes.
+- ``src/relay`` - Implementation of Relay, a new IR for deep learning framework superseding ``nnvm`` below.
 - ``python`` - Python frontend that wraps C++ functions and objects implemented in ``src``.
 - ``topi`` - Compute definitions and backend schedules for standard neural network operators.
 - ``nnvm`` - C++ code and Python frontend for graph optimization and compilation.
-Depends on three directories above.
+After the introduction of Relay, it remains in the codebase for backward compatibility.

-Using standard Deep Learning terminologies, ``nnvm`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructures implemented in ``src`` and ``python``.
-Operators corresponding to each node are registered in ``nnvm``.
-Registration can be done via C++ or Python.
-Implementations for operators are in ``topi``, and they are also coded in either C++ or Python.
+Using standard Deep Learning terminologies, ``src/relay`` is the component that manages a computational graph, and nodes in a graph are compiled and executed using infrastructures implemented in the rest of ``src``. ``python`` provides python bindings for the C++ API and driver code that users can use to execute compilation.
+Operators corresponding to each node are registered in ``src/relay/op``.
+Implementations for operators are in ``topi``, and they are coded in either C++ or Python.

+Relay is the new IR for deep networks that is intended to replace NNVM.
+If you have used NNVM, Relay provides equivalent or better functionalities.
+In fact, Relay goes beyond a traditional way of thinking deep networks in terms of computational graphs.
+But for the purpose of this document, we can think of Relay as a traditional computational graph framework.
+You can read more about Relay `here <https://docs.tvm.ai/dev/relay_intro.html>`_.

-When a user invokes graph compilation by ``nnvm.compiler.build(...)``, the following sequence of actions happens for each node in the graph:
+When a user invokes graph compilation by ``relay.build(...)`` (or ``nnvm.compiler.build(...)`` for the older API), the following sequence of actions happens for each node in the graph:

 - Look up an operator implementation by querying the operator registry
 - Generate a compute expression and a schdule for the operator
 - Compile the operator into object code

 One of the interesting aspects of TVM codebase is that interop between C++ and Python is not unidirectional.
 Typically, all code that do heavy liftings are implemented in C++, and Python bindings are provided for user interface.
 This is also true in TVM, but in TVM codebase, C++ code also call into functions defined in a Python module.
-For example, the convolution operator is implemented in Python, and its implementation is invoked from C++ code in nnvm.
+For example, the convolution operator is implemented in Python, and its implementation is invoked from C++ code in Relay.

-At the time of writing (Nov.
-30, 2018), there is an ongoing effort to reimplement functionality offered by ``nnvm`` in a new intermediate representation called Relay.
-New Relay code resides in ``src/relay`` and ``python/tvm/relay``.

-This guide focuses on contents in ``src`` and ``python`` subdirectories.
-We may cover ``topi`` and ``nnvm`` in another documents.

 *******************************************
 Vector Add Example
 *******************************************

-We use a simple example that does not use topi or nnvm.
+We use a simple example that uses the low level TVM API directly.
 The example is vector addition, which is covered in detail in `this tutorial <https://docs.tvm.ai/tutorials/get_started.html#sphx-glr-tutorials-get-started-py>`_.

 ::